October 14, 2020 Blog

 The best piece of advice I feel I’ve given was to be your most authentic self.
 Be empathetic, kind, and thoughtful.
 Listen before responding and pick your battles wisely.

-What has been your go-to snack during the pandemic?
+What has been your go-to snack?

-OMG!
 I’m obsessed with Pirates Booty white cheddar puffs.
 I started buying them in bulk from BJ’s; it’s truly a problem.